lifemikey/objectstorage-swift/view-and-edit-object-storage-file-details.md

 copyright:
   years: 2017
-lastupdated: "2017-07-05"
+lastupdated: "2017-10-11"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# View and Edit Object Storage File Details
+# Viewing and Editing {{site.data.keyword.objectstorageshort}} OpenStack Swift File Details

 After a file has been added, details regarding the file may be viewed and edited at any time.
-Follow the steps below to view and edit file details for a single file.View and Edit File Details
+Follow the steps below to view and edit file details for a single file.

 1. Access the **Container** containing the file requiring edit.
 Refer to [Access and Exit a Container](access-and-exit-container.html). <br/>
    **Note**: If the file for edit is located within a folder, click the **Folder Name** to access the folder's contents and locate the file.